-No need for Missy to transform real, living people anymore.
+But Granny’s worst fears are realized at the very same moment.
 The maleficent cloud is slowly drifting away and the earth opens, vomiting zombies in its wake…

 Why does it take so long?
 I can’t wait to- The creaking of a floor board on the landing just outside the door stops her pacing.

-‘I want an explanation about what you were doing, and it better be a good one!’
+‘I want an explanation about what you were doing, and it better be a good one.’